 With well over 50 billion dollars to his name, Warren Buffett is consistently ranked among the wealthiest people in the world.
 It stands to reason that Buffett has an excellent understanding of how to spend his time each day.
 From a monetary perspective, you could say that he manages his time better than anyone else.

-With the “2 List” strategy, you come up with 25 goals you like to achieve in your career, you can also apply this within a shorter timeline such as a year.
+You come up with 25 goals you like to achieve in your career, you can also apply this within a shorter timeline such as a year.
 Then, with the list of 25 goals, circle 5 of the top goals you like to achieve.

 If you’re doing this right now, pause right here and come back to this later.
 This may take some time to complete.